dickysetiawandq13/payment_channel_analysis/README.md

 # **Tools Used**
 - **PostgreSQL**: Data anonymization, extraction, cleaning, transformation, and KPI calculations
 - **Power BI**: Interactive visuals to support clearer insight and decision-making
-- **Phyton**: Used Pandas to clean character encoding adjustments to ensure clean, compliant data for SQL processing
+- **Pyhton**: Used Pandas to clean character encoding adjustments to ensure clean, compliant data for SQL processing
 - **VS Code**: Used for SQL script writing, markdown documentation, and project file management.